Alex Bregman Player Props: Astros vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have the seventh-ranked team ERA among all MLB pitching staffs (3.77).
+- The Guardians have a 3.80 team ERA that ranks eighth among all MLB pitching staffs.

-- McKenzie (0-0) gets the starting nod for the Guardians, his second of the season.
+- Bieber gets the start for the Guardians, his 14th of the season.
+He is 4-3 with a 3.57 ERA and 55 strikeouts through 80 2/3 innings pitched.

-- In his most recent appearance on Sunday, the righty threw five scoreless innings against the Minnesota Twins while surrendering one hit.
+- The righty's last time out was on Tuesday against the Boston Red Sox, when he tossed 5 2/3 innings, surrendering one earned run while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.